-Given their role in monitoring management as a whole from a position that is independent from the execution of business affairs, the Company pays only fixed compensation to Directors who are Audit & Supervisory Committee members.
-The basic stance for such fixed compensation is as stated in "Compensation for Officers who do not have executive duties" (please refer to page 37), and it is determined by the Board of Directors upon deliberation by the Director Compensation Committee, a majority of whose members are Outside Directors, has been conducted.
+Given their role in monitoring management as a whole from a position that is independent from the execution of business affairs, the Company pays only base compensation to Directors who are Audit & Supervisory Committee members.
+The basic stance for such base compensation is as stated in "Compensation for Officers who do not have executive duties", and it is determined by the Board of Directors upon deliberation by the Director Compensation Committee, which is chaired by an Outside Director and is composed of a majority of Outside Directors.